 23. The effective date of Agreement is the date of the last signature on the Agreement.
 The term of this Agreement is three years from effective date.
 The Hotel shall have three years from the effective date of this agreement to complete all of the requirements the set forth herein unless expressly stated otherwise.

 24. This Agreement memorializes the commitments made by the Owner and Operator of the Hotel to increase accessibility of the Hotel and the terms under which the United States has agreed to conclude this part Compliance Review of the Hotel without further review or enforcement action.
 This Agreement is not intended to certify or signify, however, that the Hotel is now (or, with the actions taken pursuant to this Agreement, will be) in full compliance with the ADA, or constitute a finding by the United States of such compliance, and it may not be used in any proceeding to signify such compliance.
 This Agreement does not affect the Hotel's continuing responsibility and obligation to comply with all aspects of the ADA.
 This Agreement is not intended to reflect any legal interpretation of any provisions of the ADA by the United States, and it may not be used in any proceeding to demonstrate such legal interpretations.

 25. This Agreement does not constitute an admission by the Hotel of non-compliance with any provision of the ADA.

 26. The individuals signing this Agreement represent that they are authorized to bind the parties to this Agreement.

-28. This Agreement constitutes the entire agreement between the parties relating to the complaint, and no other statement, promise, or agreement, either written or oral, made by either party or agents of either party, that is not contained in this Agreement, shall be enforceable.
+28. Agreement constitutes entire agreement between the parties related to the resolution of the compliance review against the Hotel, and no other statement promise, or agreement, either or oral, made by either party or agents of either party, that is not contained this Agreement, shall be enforceable.

 Cases & Matters by ADA Title Coverage | Legal Documents by Type & Date | archive.ADA.gov Home Page